WinYeh/WLIC-WinLib_InterfaceClass/API_Reference.md

 ### Step 4: Create an Interface Object

-Add your display function to an Interface constructor:
+Add your display function to an Interface constructor.

+**IMPORTANT:** Remember to use the address operator (`&`) correctly:
+- ✅ Use `&` for: button coordinate vectors, linked interface vectors, interface objects in vectors
+- ❌ Don't use `&` for: display function pointers

 ```cpp
 // In your header file (e.g., display.h)